 • MySQL NDB Cluster software deployment.
 The simplest and easiest way to do this is to copy the complete MySQL NDB Cluster distribution to the same location on every host in the cluster.
-(If you have installed MySQL Cluster Manager 8.3.0 on each host, the MySQL NDB Cluster 8.3.0 distribution is already included, in mcm_installation_dir/cluster.)
+(If you have installed MySQL Cluster Manager 8.0.42 on each host, the MySQL NDB Cluster 8.0.42 distribution is already included, in mcm_installation_dir/cluster.)
 If you do not use the same location on every host, be sure to note it for each host.
-Do not yet start any MySQL NDB Cluster processes or edit any configuration files; when creating a new cluster, MySQL Cluster Manager takes care of these tasks automatically.
+Do not yet start any MySQL NDB Cluster manager takes care of these tasks automatically.